NunoSempere/rosenrot-browser/README.md

 - [lynx](https://lynx.invisible-island.net/) (links, elinks), [w3m](https://w3m.sourceforge.net/): command line browsers.
 - [dillo](https://github.com/dillo-browser/dillo/).
 Has its own rendering engine, and no javascript.
-- [Ladybird](https://github.com/SerenityOS/serenity/tree/master/Ladybird).
-SerenityOS.
+- [Ladybird](https://github.com/LadybirdBrowser/ladybird).
+Initially from the InitialSerenityOS, it later became its own project.
 Uses its own html and javascript engine.
-Compiling it on a mainstream Linux distribution, and documenting instructions could be an interesting project, but the few times I've tried that I've failed.
+Compiling it on a mainstream linux distribution is now doable.
 - [servo](https://github.com/servo/servo).
 Firefox/Mozilla.
 An in-development browser engine written in Rust, meant to replace Gecko.
 Could be extremely cool once it is ready, but it has been many years in development.

 ### Relationship with [rose](https://github.com/mini-rose/rose)

 - Rose is a small browser based on webkit2gtk.
 Previously, it described itself as aiming to be a "basement for creating your own browser using [the] gtk and webkit libraries".
 It has since diverged into a more featureful small browser with lua bindings, and rebased its history.
 You can see the original, minimal version [here](https://github.com/NunoSempere/rosenrot-browser/blob/a45d1c70f58586fed97df70650e5d066b73d0a0d/rose.c).
-- The current version offers compilation with both GTK3 and GTK4, and an up to date version of webkit.
-- Rosenrot is my (@NunoSempere's) fork from that earlier minimal rose.
+- Rosenrot is my (@NunoSempere's) fork from that earlier minimal rose, the GTK 3 version.
 It has accumulated quality of life features and, honestly, cruft, that I like, like a "readability" plugin that simplifies annoying websites like [Matt Levine's Money Stuff newsletter](https://www.bloomberg.com/opinion/articles/2022-10-18/matt-levine-s-money-stuff-credit-suisse-was-a-reverse-meme-stock).
 It also incorporates ad-blocking.
+- rose updated to allow compilation with an up-to-date version of both GTK3 and GTK4 earlier, though rosenrot now offers this as well.
 - Rosenrot is also a song by the German hardcore rock band [Rammstein](https://www.youtube.com/watch?v=af59U2BRRAU).

 ### Comparison with [surf](https://git.suckless.org/surf/file/surf.c.html)